dtekcth/data101/src/beginner/editor.md

 ### Find and replace

 Another common task is to either find a string in a file or replace it.
 Let's say you have a file with some code you are not so proud of, perhaps all variables are badly named such as "myFunction" and you have decided that it is time to improve this.
-Fire up the search tool by pressing !kbd[!ctrl+f] and simply type what you are searching for.
+Fire up the search tool by pressing !kbd[!ctrl+F] and simply type what you are searching for.
 You can jump to the next occurrence by pressing !kbd[Enter] or the previous by pressing !kbd[Shift+Enter].

-> **Effective browsing**
->
-> This command also works in your browser and can be used to find text on wbesites.
+> This command also works in your browser and can be used to find text on websites.

-If you want to find all occurrences in your whole project, the command is instead !kbd[!ctrl+Shift+f].
+If you want to find all occurrences in your whole project, the command is instead !kbd[!ctrl+Shift+F].

-In the instance where you don't just want to find but also replace text, the command is instead !kbd[!ctrl+h].
+In the instance where you don't just want to find but also replace text, the command is instead !kbd[!ctrl+H].

-> **Advanced find and replace**
->
-> It is also possible to perform more complex searches and replacements see [this](https://docs.microsoft.com/en-us/visualstudio/ide/finding-and-replacing-text?view=vs-2022) reference for more information.
+> It is also possible to perform more complex searches and replacements see [the reference](https://docs.microsoft.com/en-us/visualstudio/ide/finding-and-replacing-text?view=vs-2022) for more information.

 #### Other common tasks

-- !kbd[!ctrl+c] copies selected text
+- !kbd[!ctrl+C] copies selected text
-- !kbd[!ctrl+x] cuts the selected text, both removing the text and copying it.
+- !kbd[!ctrl+X] cuts the selected text, both removing the text and copying it.
-- !kbd[!ctrl+v] pastes the text that you have copied
+- !kbd[!ctrl+V] pastes the text that you have copied
-- !kbd[!ctrl+s] saves the current file
+- !kbd[!ctrl+S] saves the current file
-- !kbd[!ctrl+w] closes the current file
+- !kbd[!ctrl+W] closes the current file
-- !kbd[!ctrl+q] exits VSCode
+- !kbd[!ctrl+Q] exits VSCode
+- !kbd[!ctrl+N] Opens a new file

 [Task]
-What happens if you press !kbd[!ctrl+x] without selecting any text?
+What happens if you press !kbd[!ctrl+X] without selecting any text?

 [Solution]
 The entire line gets cut.

 ## The command palette

 Aside from the kind of shortcuts you may be used to when using other applications, VSCode also includes a powerful tool called the `Command palette`.
-It can be opened by pressing !kbd[!ctrl+p].
+It can be opened by pressing !kbd[!ctrl+P].
 This tool can be used to efficiently navigate your project by first opening the palette and then writing a command.

 ### Change file